raspberrypi/documentation/installation/installing-images/linux.md

 # Installing operating system images on Linux

+[Etcher](README.md) is typically the easiest option for most users to write images to SD cards, and you should start with that if you're not sure.
+If you want more advanced options on Linux though you can use the standard command line tools below.

 Please note that the use of the `dd` tool can overwrite any partition of your machine.
 If you specify the wrong device in the instructions below, you could delete your primary Linux partition.
 Please be careful.

 ### Discovering the SD card mountpoint and unmounting it